MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3/P10-Physics-Part-2/content.md

 ```
 >

 Run the game...
-Launch a couple of penguins!
-Hurray!
+You should be able to launch some penguins, good job!

 # Fine Tuning